jsdoop/jsdoop/README.md

 Depending on how many gradients you want to accumulate, you must modify the variable "gradients_to_accumulate = 2", where 2 is the number of gradients you want to accumulate.
 If you use adaptive aggregation, you should modify the "adaptive_aggregation = True" variable.
 In this case, the number of gradients to accumulate is calculated automatically during the execution.
 Both variables are in jsdoop-py/src/constants/jobs.py.

+When using adaptive aggregation, you also have to configure the MAX_TIME_TO_DISCONNECT_WORKER variable depending on how much you estimate a worker has to expend solving a task.
+- jsdoop-server/src/main/java/com/jsdoop/server/constants/Constants.java
+- public static long MAX_TIME_TO_DISCONNECT_WORKER =  5000;

 ## Citation
 If you find this work useful in your research, please cite: